Apply →

 Another young child on the ward, who was partially sighted, really enjoyed the sensory light movement app.
 He could touch the screen at any point and it would burst with bright colours and sounds.
 The child was also in a mobility chair and was able to adjust the table height and screen tilt to ensure he had a suitable viewing point.

-Not only can the tablet be used in the playroom, but it is also easily manoeuverable into cubicles for patients who are in isolation due to infections or weakened immune systems.
+Not only can the tablet be used in the playroom, but it is also easily moveable into cubicles for patients who are in isolation due to infections or weakened immune systems.

-We would like to provide three Early Years Interactive Touch Screens for the hospital: one for the children’s ward, one for the ophthalmology department and one for the children’s emergency unit.
+We would like to provide two Early Years Interactive Touch Screens for the hospital: one for the ophthalmology department and one for the children’s emergency unit.
 We would expect the screens to last for a minimum of five years and benefit thousands of children and families during that time.

 Donate now